ligolang/ligo/gitlab-pages/docs/testing/testing.md

 </Syntax>

-To generate test accounts, pass a nat to the `Test.Next.Account.address` function, which returns an address.
-Then use the `Test.Next.State.set_source` function to set the source account for transactions.
+To generate test accounts, pass a nat to the `Test.Account.address` function, which returns an address.
+Then use the `Test.State.set_source` function to set the source account for transactions.

 This example creates an admin account and user account.
 It attempts to call the `reset` entrypoint as the user account and expects it to fail.